May 31, 2024

 the way a stretched weaving is struck by ṣayāṣī.

-The Arabs used to call the scorpion's barb a shawka, and the rooster's spur can also be called shawka, by analogy to the shawk of the date palm [which are its thorns].
-A person afflicted with erysipelas is said to be "struck by al-shawka," because the condition is commonly brought on when a date palm's thorn breaks the skin.
+The Arabs used to call the scorpion's barb a shawka.
+The rooster's spur can also be called shawka, by analogy to the shawk of the date palm [which are its "thorns"].
+A person afflicted with erysipelas is said to be "struck by al-shawka," because the condition is commonly brought on when a date palm thorn breaks the person's skin.
 Al-Qutami called the barb of the scorpion its "thorn" (meter: ṭawīl):

 He travels on through frost of night, until his extremities